 Perhaps paying for one that lets you download tracks for offline listening, or upload your entire music library for playback anywhere could be worthwhile in the long run, even if it seems more expensive at first.
 Or perhaps you don’t listen that often, so you don’t really need to pay for one at all.
 Do you need access via a mobile app for listening while on-the-move?
 Do you want a radio streaming-style experience or do you decide exactly which song or album you to listen to?

-There are lots of options out there, but here are some of the biggest and most notable that are worth checking out.
+There are lots of options out there, but here are some of the biggest and most notable online music players that are worth checking out.

 Spotify is one of the best-known music services available, and as such it has a 20 million strong catalogue of tracks available to listen to – it also means there’s a thriving hub of third-party apps too, like the BBC’s Playlister service among many other, with which to extend your listening.